This law provided protection to all people with disabilities in public places, as well as all private locations held open to the public.

 Additionally, a person may start a lawsuit on their own accord in federal court alleging damages suffered due to a violation of the ADA.

 Our firm’s Nashville American with Disabilities Act attorneys are here to help people to better understand their rights under the ADA and to take any appropriate legal action.
-Contact us today to schedule a free consultation.
+Contact our Nashville ADA lawyer today to schedule a free consultation.

 Featured ADA FAQs